About Us

 Youth Café

 A Youth Café was started at St Paul’s in September 2021 to provide a service to the many 6th formers from nearby Graveney School who gather in the vicinity at lunchtime and between lessons.
-The Outreach worker from the Furzedown Youth Project helps to facilitate this venture, supported by a team of volunteers from St Paul’s and other Furzedown churches.
-The Café has attracted a significant number of students (routinely around 150, on occasion over 200) who are invited to use the church to rest, work or play.
+It is run by volunteers from St Paul’s and other neighbouring churches.
+Open from midday to 2.30pm each Tuesday in term time, it has attracted a significant number of students (routinely around 150, on occasion over 200) who are invited to use the church to rest, work or play (chess or card games) as they see fit, whilst being treated to free drinks and biscuits (and homemade soup during the cold season).
 The Café is clearly valued by the young people as a haven in which to ‘chill’.